-Stem cell transplantation was found to be viable and effective for halting or reversing degenerative disc disease in the spine by helping maintain disc height, according to a study conducted at the Mayo Clinic, in Rochester, Minn., presented at the American Academy of Pain Medicine Annual Meeting.
+Stem cell transplants was found to be viable and effective for halting or reversing degenerative disc disease in the spine, based on research conducted at the Mayo Clinic and presented at the American Academy of Pain Medicine Annual Meeting.

-Recent developments in stem cell research made it possible to assess the effect of this therapy on intervertebral disc (IVD) height.
-Intervertebral disc degenerative disease (DDD) is characterized by poor self-repair capacity secondary to the loss of IVD cells, according to a press release about the presentation from the American Academy of Pain Medicine.
+Recent developments in stem cell research made it possible to assess the effect of this therapy on intervertebral disc (IVD) height, investigators from the Mayo Clinic stated in a press release about their presentation.

-“This landmark study draws the conclusion in pre-clinical animal studies that stem cell therapy for disc degenerative disease might be a potentially effective treatment for the very common condition that affects people’s quality of life and productivity,” Wenchun Qu, MD, PhD, the principal investigator, stated in the release.
+“This landmark study draws the conclusion in pre-clinical animal studies that stem cell therapy for disc degenerative disease might be a potentially effective treatment for the very common condition that affects people’s quality of life and productivity,” Wenchun Qu, MD, PhD, one of the authors, stated in the release.

-“These exciting developments place us in a position to prepare for translation of stem cell therapy for degenerative disc disease into clinical trials,” Qu told Spine Surgery Today.
+“These exciting developments place us in a position to prepare for translation of stem cell therapy for degenerative disc disease into clinical trials,” Qu stated.

-The researchers performed a comprehensive literature search for original, randomized, controlled trials on animals that examined the association between IVD stem cell transplant and changes in DH.
-Six studies met their inclusion criteria.
-Due to differences between the studies, Qu and colleagues used random-effects models to pool estimates of effect, according to the release.
+The researchers performed a literature search of MEDLINE, EMBASE and PsycINFO databases for the study and manually searched reference lists for original, randomized, controlled trials on animals that examined the association between IVD stem cell transplant and changes in disc height.
+Six studies met their inclusion criteria, according to the release.
+Due to differences between the studies, Qu and colleagues used random-effects models to pool estimates of effect.

-The researchers found an effect size of 23% increase in the DH index in the group that received the transplanted MSCs compared with the placebo group (95% CI; 19.7-23.5; P < 0.001).
-None of the studies that met the inclusion criteria showed a decrease in the DH index in the transplant group and the increases in the DH index were statistically significant in all the individual studies, based on the release.
+What they found was a great than 23% increase in the disc height index in the group that received the stem cell transplants compared with the placebo group (95% CI; 19.7-23.5; P < 0.001).
+None of the studies that Qu and colleagues included showed a decrease in the disc height index in the transplant group and the increases in the disc height index were statistically significant in all the individual studies, as noted in the release.

-The researchers noted in the release the next step in this regard was to determine the safety, feasibility and efficacy of IVD stem cell transplant for humans.
+The researchers concluded in the release that the next step in this regard was to determine the safety, feasibility and efficacy of IVD stem cell transplant for humans.